dropwizard/dropwizard/docs/source/manual/core.rst

     as a JSON file.

 In order to keep your configuration file and class manageable, we recommend grouping related configuration parameters into independent configuration classes.
-If your service requires a set of configuration parameters in order to connect to a message queue, for example, we recommend that you create a new ``MessageQueueConfiguration`` class:
+If your application requires a set of configuration parameters in order to connect to a message queue, for example, we recommend that you create a new ``MessageQueueConfiguration`` class: